remygrandin/DrawTheNet.IO/README.md

 It will build the docker image from scratch, including downloading the icons from all vendor specified above.
 It will run the app with nginx, listening on port 80.

 ## Local Build
-You need [libvisio2svg](https://github.com/kakwa/libvisio2svg) and powershell installed and available in you path for the full build to work.
+You need [libvisio2svg](https://github.com/kakwa/libvisio2svg) includning its dependencies (libxml2-dev libwmf-dev gsfonts libemf2svg-dev libvisio-dev librevenge-dev) and powershell installed and available in you path for the full build to work.
 If not, some icons set (Cisco, Fortinet) will not be generated and available.
 You can find the build script in the [tools folder](./tools/build.ps1)